Fifth Avenue–59th Street station: Station layout

 This underground station has two tracks and two side platforms, with a mezzanine above both the western and eastern ends of the station.
 The station is served by N trains at all times; R trains except at night; and W trains only on weekdays during the day.
 The station is between to the east (railroad north) and to the west (railroad south).

 Replicas of BMT directional mosaics "QUEENS TRAINS" and "BROOKLYN TRAINS" are found on the western exit.
 Each mezzanine has one stair to each platform.
 Mosaics "5", "Fifth Ave", and the directional signs on each platform, are fully preserved with new tiles encircling around them.

 The artwork at the station, Urban Oasis by Ann Schaumburger, was commissioned in 1997 as part of the MTA Arts & Design program.
 It uses glass mosaic murals to depict families of different types of animals, particularly for the nearby Central Park Zoo.
-The mosaics in the station include polar bears, snails, parrots, monkeys, and a golden horse.
+The mosaics in the station include gentoo penguins, polar bears, snails, parrots, monkeys, and a golden horse.